Smartproxy/Smartproxy/csharp/README.md

 <img src="https://i.imgur.com/BIoX2Jd.png" alt="C# proxy username password authentication example">

-If you did everything correctly, you should see an IP appearing form our proxy server in the console window.
+If you did everything correctly, you should see an IP appearing from our proxy server in the console window.

 <img src="https://i.imgur.com/wKh9fj7.png">